Discovering Sandy Point: A Timeless Treasure in St. Croix

-There are some places on St. Croix that feel timeless, where every visit reminds me just how lucky we are to live here.
+There are some places on St. Croix that feel timeless.
+Every visit reminds me just how lucky we are to live here.
 For me, Sandy Point is one of those places.
 No matter how many times I’ve walked its long stretch of shoreline, it always feels new, like I’m experiencing the island again for the first time.

 A Beach Unlike Any Other